- Eve was God’s answer to a serious problem;

-When the beautiful Eve appeared, the helper, designed by the hand of God, completing God’s enigmatic image, suddenly now God changed His mind about things being bad:
+When Eve appeared, the helper, designed by the hand of God, completing God’s enigmatic image, suddenly now God changed His mind about things being bad:

 Then God saw everything that He had made, and indeed it was very good. –Gen. 1:31 (NKJV)